 Mount Peeley trailhead is well signed and has parking for... several... vehicles.
-From here head up Cornucopia Trail, which winds along fire-damaged hills for a quick .5 mile, 200' climb.
+From here, head up Cornucopia Trail, which winds along fire-damaged hills for a quick 0.5 mile, 200' climb.
 The low vegetation and lack of shade will probably make this climb feel worse than it actually is.
 The junction w/ Mazatzal Divide Trail also marks the split of two Arizona Trail sections and is marked with the expected rusty sign.
 Turn left to follow Cornucopia.

 The trail now follows an old road and is quite rocky as it trundles downhill.
 The views are fantastic, with Four Peaks and Superstition Ridgeline marching to the south.
-At 1.5 miles a few trees cast spotted shade near Thicket Spring, and then a busy trail sign marks the junction with Thicket Spring Trail.
+At 1.5 miles, a few trees cast spotted shade near Thicket Spring, and then a busy trail sign marks the junction with Thicket Spring Trail.
 Turn left to continue downhill on Cornucopia.

 A few tall pines show up as the route plays high above a rocky canyon, though it never commits to dropping into it.
-Instead it hops over a small saddle at 2.0 miles to find an alternate drainage to follow downhill.
+Instead, it hops over a small saddle at 2.0 miles to find an alternate drainage to follow downhill.
 The path stays close to the bottom of this drainage, crossing a few times, and some trickling water can be found along the way.
 Some pleasant combinations of shade and water make for ideal resting spots.
-Eventually the trail ends and one needs to decide if they want to turn around and make the thousand-foot gain back to the trailhead, turn right to slog up West Fork Trail, or continue down along the creek towards FR 25 and forget about their parked car for a few more hours.
+Eventually, the trail ends, and one needs to decide if they want to turn around and make the thousand-foot gain back to the trailhead, turn right to slog up West Fork Trail, or continue down along the creek towards FR 25 and forget about their parked car for a few more hours.

-Water may be found trickling in pools along the bottom of the creek from mile 2.0 to 3.0.
+You might find water trickling in pools along the bottom of the creek from mile 2.0 to 3.0.

 This hike is listed as One-Way.